WilliamRagstad/lambda_calc/README.md

 # Untyped Lambda Calculus

 This is a simple implementation of the untyped [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) in Rust.
-It is extended with variable bindings to terms.
+It is extended with variable assignments to terms.

 ## Example